Khrall/ProjectStone/plan/README.md

 *An own folder will be created for the UnitObject class*

+###Player###

+The Player class holds information on the player in terms of how much resources the player has, which units it controls, and which city it owns.

 ###Battle development###

 The battle feature is quite essential for the game to be interesting at all.
 It implements features for creating a turn-based combat system between two players, each player controlling up to three units.